funktionale-programmierung/bob2015/2021/how-to-moderate.md

 ## How to moderate

+### Early in the conference

+- DM your speakers with a short greeting, informing them you're the moderator.

 ### 10 minutes before your session: Connect to [obs.ninja](https://obs.ninja)

 - There are two ```obs.ninja``` rooms, one for **talks #1** and one for **talks #2**.